 2. Consider the Context

-As mentioned earlier, context is paramount.
+As mentioned earlier, context is critical.
 Read the sentence carefully and consider the surrounding words.
 What is the overall message being conveyed?
 Are there any clues that indicate whether "in-" is being used in its positive or negative sense?

-For instance, if you read, "The evidence was incontrovertible," the context suggests that the evidence is very strong and cannot be disputed.
+To give you an idea, if you read, "The evidence was incontrovertible," the context suggests that the evidence is very strong and cannot be disputed.
 This implies that "in-" is being used in its negative sense, meaning "not" controvertible.

 3. Learn Common 'In-' Words